siemens/gencmpclient/README.md

 For building your application you will need to `#include` the header file [`genericCMPClient.h`](include/genericCMPClient.h) and link using `-lgencmpcl`.

 All this is already done for the cmp client application.

-## Documentation

-The Generic CMP client API specification and CLI documentation are available in the [`doc`](doc/) folder.

-A recording of the tutorial held via Circuit on 2018-Dec-13 is available [here](https://myvideo.siemens.com/media/1_f7bjtdba).

-The Doxygen documentation of the underlying Security Utilities library is going to be available via a link in its [README file](https://code.siemens.com/mo_mm_linux_distribution/securityUtilities/blob/development/README.md).

 ## Disclaimer